HR-Fahim/Research-on-Transfer-Learning-Architectures-of-CNN-Models/README.md

-# Research on Transfer Learning Architectures of CNN Models
+# Thesis on SETI Spectrogram Radio Signals Classification Using CNNs

 This repository is connected via Kaggle notebooks.
 Updates will reflect Kaggle's version upgrades.